axibase/atsd/administration/ssl-ca-signed.md

 ### Upload Certificates to ATSD

-If the certificate files are in `PEM` format, you can upload them to ATSD using `curl`.
+If the certificate files are in `PEM` format, upload them to ATSD using `curl`.

 Alternatively, create a PKCS12 keystore as described [below](#deploy-keystore-file).